openvinotoolkit/datumaro/docs/source/docs/explanation/formats/mot.md

 ## Import MOT dataset

-You can download the MOT challange dataset [here](https://motchallenge.net).
+You can download the MOT challenge dataset [here](https://motchallenge.net).

 A Datumaro project with the MOT challange source can be created in the following way: